 I used to find things in my house to sell to convince my hubby that I had money to buy one!
 You can see all my tutorials using my Cricut machine by clicking here.

 Ok, let’s get to it!
-Here are my top gifts for Cricut users… (click on purple text to read more about item on Amazon).
+Here are my best gifts for Cricut lovers… (click on the purple text to read more about the item on Amazon).
 You can also visit my Amazon storefront for all my Cricut recommendations for Cricut crafters.

 1. Cricut Mats